Grievance and Appeal System

 Providers must understand the Arizona Complete Health grievance system in order to assist members who wish to utilize a grievance system process.
-Grievance system processes also afford Providers a formal process for expressing dissatisfaction, including but not limited to dissatisfaction regarding nonpayment of a claim, imposition of sanctions, and service denials.
+Grievance system processes also afford Providers a formal process for expressing dissatisfaction, including but not limited to dissatisfaction regarding nonpayment of a claim, and service denials.

 Tempe, AZ 85281

-Please note: A provider must have written consent to file a grievance or appeal on behalf of a member.
+Please note: A provider must have written consent to file an appeal on behalf of a member.